wangduanduan/neobuf/README.md

-# neobuf: OpenSIPS but full Node.js
+# neobuf: like OpenSIPS but full Node.js

 wip